javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 Although, we'll try to make things clear anyway.
 There won't be anything really complex browser-wise.
 ```

 Many functions are provided by JavaScript host environments that allow you to schedule *asynchronous* actions.
-In other words, actions that we initiate now, but they finish later.
+In other words, actions that we initiate now, but finish later.

 For instance, one such function is the `setTimeout` function.